 This exam consists of 40 questions.
-There is a practice test with many more questions.
-As you answer each question, it will tell you whether you got the answer right nor not, and will let you try again until you do get it right.
+The practice test has more questions.
+As you answer each question, it will tell you whether you got the answer right or not, and will let you try again until you do get it right.